RedLanternTech/redlanterntech.github.io/_posts/2021-10-21-VSCodetoCodium.md

 and boom, now I have all the addons I like in VSCodium.
 I did learn something, next time check out the [Blog on GitHub](https://github.com/VSCodium/vscodium/blob/master/DOCS.md#extensions-marketplace) as that is where I found the magic sauce to make it work.

-Lets see how this goes
+Lets see how this goes.
+I will have to swap things out on my desktop tomorrow.

 73's and Take Care